bparanj/crystal/electronics/book/experiments-sequence.md

 The basic principles from physics is explained in a simple language to provider a deeper understanding of the electronics.
 The basics of innovation is also discussed in the context of electronics.

+Don't damaage any components and waste.
+Big companies are already wasting lot of electronics.
+Simulation is the answer.

 PENDING

 Revise the experiments and a